Living Their Values

 “Having always worked in in customer-facing roles,” says Sam, “the little pieces of the member experience have been the most impressive.”

-First referred by friends to UW Credit Union, now the McDaniels refer everyone they know – including their employees.
-More than half of their workforce at Fortune Favors, a Madison-based nut company the McDaniels co-own in partnership with three families, are UW Credit Union members.
+First referred by friends to UW Credit Union, now the McDaniels refer everyone they know – including their employees at Fortune Favors, a Madison-based nut company they co-own in partnership with three families.

 “We talk to our team here a lot about this: to really, really think more critically about your banking relationship and what you are trying to get from it.
 The experience at UW Credit Union is more like a partnership with very clear opportunities to make things better for yourself,” says Sam.